ivaROS/pyrobot_minimal/README.md

 run catkin build <BR>
 NOTE:  The current configuration is weird.
 It will fail.  catkin build locobot_control, then locobot_gazebo, then catkin build all. it should work. <BR>
+With latest revisions, it just required `catkin build` to be run twice.

 ### Installing both PyRobot and LoCoBot dependencies